Top 6 Tips to Address Allergies

 - Add more garlic, lemons, probiotic rich foods, and bone broth into your daily diet.

-- Squeeze half a lemon into water to kick start my digestive process, support my liver in detoxing anything that was processed over the night.
+- Squeeze half a lemon into water to kick start the digestive process and to support your liver in detoxing anything that was processed over the night.

-- Avoid during allergy season: Alcohol, Caffeine, Cows Dairy Chocolate, Peanuts, Sugar and Artificial sweeteners, Processed foods, Melons, Bananas, Cucumbers, Sunflower seeds, Shellfish, Bottled Citrus Juice, Echinacea, Chamomile, Wheat and Soy
+- Limit the following during allergy season: Alcohol, Caffeine, Cows Dairy Chocolate, Peanuts, Sugar and Artificial sweeteners, Processed foods, Melons, Bananas, Cucumbers, Sunflower seeds, Shellfish, Bottled Citrus Juice, Echinacea, Chamomile, Wheat and Soy because they can trigger a histamine response

 2. Eat Raw, Local Honey.
 Add 1 tablespoon of raw honey daily to build tolerance to local pollens.

 3. Up Your Quercetin.
 Many foods contain quercetin, a bioflavonoid that has been found to stabilize the release of histamine.
 Some foods that naturally contain quercetin are cruciferous veggies (cauliflower, cabbage, Brussels sprouts), onions, apples, and green tea.
-If you would rather try a supplement, visit our Naturopaths to find the right one for you.
+If you would rather try a supplement, visit our Naturopaths to find the right one for you instead of throwing money away by taking guesses at what you need!

 4. Drink Stinging Nettle Tea.
 This tea has been found to control histamine release.

-Try Eucalyptus in the washer to kill anything your clothes have picked up.
+Try doTerra Eucalyptus in the washer to kill anything your clothes has picked up.
 It will also kill any dust mites that are hiding in your clothes.

 Make a mattress cleaner with baking soda and eucalyptus or tea tree to kill anything hiding in your mattresses.
 Ask Linda Ljucovic for her DIY recipes!

-Or, add these 3 oils, along with Frankincense to your diffuser.
+Or, add these 3 oils, along with Frankincense to your diffuser to clear the air you are breathing indoors.

 Rub frankincense over your chest and neck before bed.
 Frankincense has been found to increase multiple levels of the immune system, including IgG, IgM, and interferon.
 In a study published by Phytotherapy Research, when mice took 1–10 milligrams of frankincense orally, it was discovered that multiple levels of their immune systems were stimulated including IgG, IgM and interferon.
 This means that frankincense has seriously powerful effects when it comes to supporting the immune system.